FUTURE PLANNED CHILDREN'S BOOKS

 A blue ripple with tones of grey crisscrossed the dune-like ocean floor.
 The wavy pattern of the sea surface reflects down onto the bottom with artistic flair.
 Shades of blue and grey float mysteriously over the scuba divers as they move slowly flipping now and then with their large black amphibian-shaped flippers.
 The water is glass clear, and schools of bright-hued fish and exotic sea flowers decorate the sand floor.
 The floor is littered with dark coloured wreckages -the shapes are very distinct - war planes and ships lay strewn for hundreds of meters on the bottom.
 A small shark moves closer to the divers and bumps friendly into one of the oxygen tanks.
 With a quick dart, the shark takes off into the grey unknown.
 The bright searchlights scan meticulously left and right.
 The divers are looking for any clues.
 In the white beam of the second diver's headlight, a large dark-red coloured rising sun suddenly appears.
 Half of the sun is covered in a variety of shellfish, and green seaweed.
 The sea plants move to and fro as the strong ocean currents move everything in its path.
 A couple of nosy crustaceans scatter for safety under the large plane wreckage when the searchlight falls on them.
 They kick up a small cloud of sand and 'dust' in their wake.
 On the jagged rocks, just under the wreckage, the coral is dusky pink with cream nodule clusters of white sea plants.
 The white floral sea plants flags and honour the deserted grey war wrecks - it silently pays tribute to the fallen soldiers, sailors and pilots.
 At first, it seems like the wreckage is empty, but the searchlight reveals a war plane cockpit still intact.

 The two divers signals with their hands and fingers - let us investigate - the one scuba diver takes a small ice pick-shaped hammer from his tool belt and taps on the almost seventy-year-old cockpit glass.
 As the tapping sound rushes through the water, the unfamiliar sound waves wake up some sleepy crabs and lobsters.
 They scatter in different directions hiding from the imminent danger of the sharp ice-pick hammer.
 The glass makes a muffled shatter as the first cockpit glass pane breaks into hundreds of tiny pieces.
 The sharply stained pieces of glass float lazily to the ocean floor and down into the cockpit.
 More glass panes are shattered.
 The two divers are now able to get into the double-seat tandem cockpit.
 They hook their floating searchlights onto the side of the fuselage with specially designed magnets.
 Effortlessly they float into the two cockpits and take in common pilot positions.
 Eerily the two-seat cockpit is filled with ghost-like amphibian men.
 The diver in front turns around in his seat and signals an 'O-shape' with his hand and fingers to the second diver.
 'Everything is going just fine,’ he signals.
 Inside the hardly recognisable Japanese fighter plane the dashboard stares without emotion at the slow moving divers.
 The instrument panel is covered with many gauges, switches, and buttons – hardly recognisable.
 Green algae, rust, and small shells, with a cluster of mussels here and there, cover the once immaculate cockpit.
 The tiny copper name plate above the altimeter is still legible.
 It reads ‘Model no: 214955’ and has stood the test of time - at least up to now.
 The altimeter pointer sits at zero – it can’t go any lower.
 A random thought ran through the diver’s mind, ‘I wonder at what height did this Kamikaze pilot dive?’
 The divers are lost in a world of war, and the images of the attack on Pearl Harbour in the 1940's by the Japanese flash through their minds.
 It conjures up chaos, out of control fires, and the deafening thunder of bombs exploding.
 For several minutes they admire the beautiful vintage wrecks of the fighter planes and parts of the US battleships.
 One particular plane gets their attention – it is the ripped jacket wrapped around the pilot seat that draws them closer.
 The diver reaches out to the jacket, and as he touches it, a small object is released and floats slowly to the bottom of the cockpit.
 He swims through the shattered window opening and finds the object lying between the seat and the side of the cockpit.
 He lifts it carefully out and recognises it as a nameplate of some sort.
 It is covered with patches of seaweed and a couple of tiny mussel shells.
-The diver tucks it carefully into his bag and continues searching for more clues and artefacts of the Japanese pilot in the deserted cockpit.
+The diver tucks it carefully into his bag and continues searching for more clues and artifacts of the Japanese pilot in the deserted cockpit.

 After a while the second diver takes a picture of the instrument panel of the aircraft; the flash of the underwater camera reflects on a tiny ring of silver on the side of the front seat, deep down.
 He reaches down and discovers the object is tucked into a narrow space on the edge of the seat adjustment lever.
 He tries to pick it up, but it is slightly stuck.
 He wiggles it for a while until it breaks loose from the cockpit floor.